cicl-iscl/SemEval2025_Task4_Chen_Lai/README.md

 10.01.2025: informal presentation (meeting with all participants) <br>
 07.02.2025: final presentation (meeting with all participants) <br>

-We will start with the
+We will start with the Task 4 as this the most interesting one.
+But as either of us are very good at machine learning, if we reached unsolvable bottleneck, we will change to task 9.